Chinese relatives marry, divorce 23 times in home scheme

 BEIJING: Eleven Chinese relatives married and divorced each other 23 times within a month to obtain apartments given out by the state, Chinese media reported.

-The cunning family came up with the scheme after officials offered 40-square-metre apartments to residents living in an area where homes were demolished, as part of a development project in eastern Zhejiang province.
+The cunning family came up with the scheme after officials offered 40 sq m apartments to residents living in an area where homes were demolished, as part of a development project in eastern Zhejiang province.

+Police said that 13 people became residents of the village and were eligible for the apartments through the marriage scam, the People's Daily reported on Tuesday (Sep 24).

-The ploy started when a man named Pan re-married his ex-wife Shi, according to the state-run Global Times on Tuesday.
+The ploy started when a man named Pan re-married his ex-wife Shi, who he had earlier divorced in 2011, according to Chinese reports.

 They decided to tie the knot again on Mar 6 because Shi was registered as a resident of the local village, a qualification needed to win a free apartment.